art-from-the-machine/Mantella/README.md

 ## Required Skyrim Mods
+**NB:** Always ensure you are downloading the right version of each mod with your version of Skyrim (you can check your Skyrim version by right-clicking its exe file in your Skyrim folder and going to Properties -> Details -> File version.
+VR users can just download the VR version of each mod if available, or SE if not).
+This is the #1 reason for installation problems.

 Please follow the installation instructions on each of the linked pages:

 - [SKSE](http://skse.silverlock.org/) (once installed by following the included readme.txt, run SKSE instead of the Skyrim exe.
 Note that there is a separate VR version of SKSE)